arangodb/feed/README.md

  - `queryOnIdx`: run an AQL query using an index (including primary index)
  - `createView`: create a view (and potentially some analyzers)
  - `dropView`: drop a view
+ - `nastyViewData`: create data in a collection for a particularly nasty search view

 ### Operation cases for `graph`